IT Governance Frequently Asked Questions

 - Do I have to identify funding in order to submit a pre-proposal?

 No!
 We encourage submission of ideas (called pre-proposals) for technology enhancements on campus with or without regard to funding.
-The IT Council and the IT Governance Owner will identify funding for proposals (pre-proposals that have been developed into a formal proposal by an Alliance) that they accept that impact the entire campus.
+The IT Council will identify funding for proposals (pre-proposals that have been developed into a formal proposal by an Alliance) that they accept that impact the entire campus.
 Of course, identifying potential funding sources could facilitate the acceptance and future implementation of any proposal.

 - If my department has its own funds for an idea/pre-proposal, does it need to be submitted to IT Governance?